Ageing and sexing details:

 and yellow.
 Also, there should not be any

-Tails are not generally important in ageing or
+Tails are not generally useful for ageing blackbirds.

 RETURN TO AGE/SEX